-- 8 This matter is quite urgent.
+8 This matter is quite urgent.
 The reasons for the urgency are, for the most part, set out in paragraph 70 of Mr. Katzenstein's affidavit.
 In summary, it appears that the movie studios which use the services of the Digital Domain group have expressed significant concern about the financial circumstances of the corporate group and accordingly, the corporate group's ability to deliver the goods and services that are to be provided to the studios in respect of ongoing productions.
 The movie studios have made repeated demands for immediate assurances that the corporate group can make the required deliveries.
-There was considerable concern under those circumstances that if action was not taken very quickly, the lifeblood or the core business of the Digital Domain group would disappear, leaving no enterprise value whatsoever. - Accordingly, the Digital Domain group has moved very quickly to seek relief, and Judge Shannon recently did grant the various First Day Orders.
-Those First Day Orders include a Foreign Representative Order appointing the parent company, Digital Domain, as a foreign representative with the authorization to seek recognition of the Chapter 11 proceedings, to request that the Canadian court lend assistance in protecting the property of the corporate group, and to seek any other appropriate relief. - Other First Day Orders include: a Cash Management Order to permit the management of the cash within the group, and allow intercompany advances; an Interim Pre-Petition Wages Order to allow for the payment of wages to employees so as to ensure they continue working, thereby preserving the value of their work; an Insurance Order to allow payment of ongoing insurance; and a Critical Vendor Order to allow payments to certain critical vendors. - Interim Financing Orders were also granted.
+There was considerable concern under those circumstances that if action was not taken very quickly, the lifeblood or the core business of the Digital Domain group would disappear, leaving no enterprise value whatsoever.

+Accordingly, the Digital Domain group has moved very quickly to seek relief, and Judge Shannon recently did grant the various First Day Orders.
+Those First Day Orders include a Foreign Representative Order appointing the parent company, Digital Domain, as a foreign representative with the authorization to seek recognition of the Chapter 11 proceedings, to request that the Canadian court lend assistance in protecting the property of the corporate group, and to seek any other appropriate relief.

+10 Other First Day Orders include: a Cash Management Order to permit the management of the cash within the group, and allow intercompany advances; an Interim Pre-Petition Wages Order to allow for the payment of wages to employees so as to ensure they continue working, thereby preserving the value of their work; an Insurance Order to allow payment of ongoing insurance; and a Critical Vendor Order to allow payments to certain critical vendors.

+11 Interim Financing Orders were also granted.
 Those orders detail a debtor-in-possession ("DIP") financing facility, as approved by Judge Shannon.
 Following some initial orders in relation to the DIP facility, the third order authorizes a DIP facility up to a maximum of US\$20 million, although only approximately US\$11.8 million has been made available on an interim basis.
 Only approximately US\$6 million has been advanced by the DIP lenders on an interim basis until things are more certain in respect of both the Chapter 11 proceedings and these proceedings.
 The Interim Financing Orders provide for a charge on the United States assets in respect of the DIP financing.

+12 The final First Day Order for which recognition is now sought is a Bid Procedures Order.
+This order speaks to the urgency with which the United States proceedings were brought, and also presumably to the basis upon which this application is brought.
+By this order, an asset purchase agreement dated September 11, 2012 between the corporate group and a stalking-horse bidder, VFX Holdings LLC, was approved.
+It is intended that a sale of the corporate group's assets be completed in an extremely quick manner.

+2012 BCSC 1565, 2012 CarswellBC 3210, [2013] B.C.W.L.D.
+919, 223 A.C.W.S.
+(3d) 16...